vishesh9131/TRIGGER.H/README.md

 ### Callback Registration

-Users can register custom callbacks with the `Trigger` class using the `setCallback` method, providing the flexibility to define specific actions.
+Users can register custom callbacks with the `TRIGGER` class using the `setCallback` method, providing the flexibility to define specific actions.

 ```cpp